Software distributions based on Debian

 six months), a clear focus on the user and usability (it should

-Work, TM) and a commitment to security updates with 18 months of
+Work, TM) and a commitment to security updates with nine months of

 support for every release.
-Ubuntu ships with the latest GNOME and KDE releases
+Ubuntu ships with the latest Unity and KDE releases

 as well as a selection of server and desktop software that makes for a